Native Plant Trust

 About Native Plant Trust

-Native Plant Trust is the nation’s first plant conservation organization and the only one solely focused on New England’s native plants.
-We save native plants in the wild, grow them for gardens and restorations, and educate others on their value and use.
-From our base in Massachusetts, staff and trained volunteers work throughout New England each year to monitor and protect rare and endangered plants, collect and preserve seeds to ensure biological diversity, detect and control invasive species, conduct research, and offer a range of educational programs.
+Native Plant Trust leads the movement to conserve native plants in the wild and use them in designed spaces.
+We do this to increase the beauty and resilience of New England and the planet.
+From our base in Massachusetts, staff and trained volunteers work throughout New England to monitor and protect rare and endangered plants, collect and preserve seeds to ensure biological diversity, detect and control invasive species, conduct research, and offer a range of educational programs.

 We welcome visitors from all over the world to Garden in the Woods, our renowned native plant botanic garden in Framingham.
-We also operate a nursery at Nasami Farm in western Massachusetts and manage six sanctuaries in Maine, New Hampshire, and Vermont that are open to the public.
-Native Plant Trust is among the first organizations worldwide to receive Advanced Conservation Practitioner accreditation by London-based Botanic Gardens Conservation International (BGCI), which included an endorsement by an International Advisory Council representing six continents.
+We also operate a nursery at Nasami Farm in western Massachusetts and manage six plant sanctuaries in Maine, New Hampshire, and Vermont that are open to the public.
+Native Plant Trust is the nation’s first plant conservation organization, the only one solely focused on New England’s native plants, and among the first organizations worldwide to receive Advanced Conservation Practitioner accreditation by London-based Botanic Gardens Conservation International (BGCI), which included an endorsement by an International Advisory Council representing six continents.
+Please visit www.NativePlantTrust.org for more information.

 Native Plant Trust is an equal opportunity employer.
 We are committed to a culture of inclusion, diversity, equity, and access and to being a welcoming and safe place for all who engage with us.
 All employment decisions are based on qualifications, merit, and business need.